 In 2011, this restriction has been lifted because of the rapid increase in the number of women who work in call centers in the Philippines.

 Keeping Your Offshore and Onshore Workers In Sync

 If you didn’t have an onshore staff, then good for you.
 There’s no problem with scheduling your meetings together and communicating at inopportune times.
 But, if you do have local people in your employ, then make sure their work hours and the work schedule of your offshore staff are in sync.

 The widespread use of VoIP clients, like Skype and Hangouts, makes communication in real-time a lot easier.
 It’s recommended that you and your onshore staff schedule a quick meeting with your offshore team together either first thing in the morning or before they get off work.

-The purpose for this constant communication is not only to gather updates and check on the progress of their work, but also to build a strong working relationship with your offshore team.
+The purpose of this constant communication is not only to gather updates and check on the progress of their work, but also to build a strong working relationship with your offshore team.
 With you as their leader and mentor, your teams on both sides of the ocean will learn to trust and appreciate their co-workers albeit the geographic gap and the differences in their cultural and socio-economic backgrounds.
-This will also boost everyone's morale and motivate them to be more productive.
+This will also boost everyone’s morale and motivate them to be more productive.

 Address Your Staff’s Health Concerns